tirrenotechnologies/tirreno/README.md

 The open-sourced tirreno code is intended to be used for free as a standalone application.
 It provides general statistics, rule engine and risk-based alerting to a monitored system.
 As is, this tooling may be sufficient for bringing insights about user activity and behavioral patterns in a wide range of use cases, especially as a solution for small and medium-sized organizations.

-However, if you are looking to cover more advanced usage scenarios, such as cyber fraud prevention, the additional tirreno API enrichment capabilities can be enabled via [monthly-paid subscription](https://www.tirreno.com/pricing/).
-It supplies extended information on any of the following: IP address, email address, domain, and phone number.
-Enabling all the data enrichment types augments tirreno into a fully-fledged enterprise solution for an online fraud prevention system.
+However, if you are looking to cover more advanced usage scenarios, the additional tirreno API enrichment capabilities can be enabled via [monthly-paid subscription](https://www.tirreno.com/pricing/).

 ## About